 In South Sudan, People Are Dying Of Hunger As Civil War Continues

-The United Nations says people are dying of starvation in north-central South Sudan, and has issued a formal famine declaration for part of the country.
+The United Nations says people are dying of starvation in north-central South Sudan, and it has issued a formal famine declaration for part of the country.

-In all, nearly 5 million South Sudanese people do not have enough food, according to the U.N.'s food security arm, and that number is expected to rise to 5.5 million by the agricultural lean times in mid-summer.
+In all, nearly 5 million South Sudanese people do not have enough food, according to the U.N.'s food security arm, and that number is expected to rise to 5.5 million by the agricultural lean times in midsummer.

 Of those, at least 100,000 people are at immediate risk of starving to death.